szabodorka/mern-docker-project/README.md

 - AWS account with permissions to create:
   - ECR repositories
   - IAM roles & OIDC provider
-  - EC2, Security Groups and ALB
+  - EC2, Security Groups and NLB
 - Terraform `>= 1.5`
 - GitHub repository for this project
 - MongoDB Atlas cluster (with `MONGO_URI` and whitelisted EC2 Public IP)